progga/vm-drupal-elk/README.md

 Purpose
 -------
+This Vagrant project has been created as an accessory to an [article about setting up the ELK stack for managing Drupal's log] (https://demo.codesetter.com/drupal-log-elasticsearch-logstash-kibana).

 There are quite a few online tutorials and presentations on how to save and use Drupal's logs in Elasticsearch.
 But I have not found any online demo.
 This Vagrant project tries to fill in that gap.
-It is not an online demo of course, instead it will let you spin two VMs running Drupal and the ELK stack.
+It is not an online demo of course, instead it will let you spin up two VMs running Drupal and the ELK stack.
 You can then find out how it feels like to play with Drupal's logs from inside Kibana's web interface.
 If you like it, you can then use the relevant configuration files to setup your own environment.
 If you *do not* like it, you can destroy